Sometimes spelt HOFFMAN.

 and Cornelia Wilhelmina van Ryckevorsel.
 In 1867 his father with his family relocated to Rotterdam.
 By 1869 they were back in Zwaluwe for a brief period before again in 1872 relocating to Rotterdam.
 In 1887 he was exempted from military conscription, for reasons of being the sole son of his father.
 In 1891 11 18 he married Jannetje van der Poppe (1870-1943) in Rotterdam, his profession recorded as 'opzichter' (building supervisor).He and his wife arrived in the Zuid-Afrikaansche Republiek in Johannesburg as a Building contractor in 1896.
 He was appointed in January 1897 as Supervisor under WIERDA in ZAR DPW.
 Hofman, although not formally trained, also practised as an architect in Pretoria.
 In 1897 his son Adriaan Paulus was born in Johannesburg.
 By 1899 during the Anglo-Boer War he must have left the ZAR for Cape Town where his second son Jan Arie HOFMAN was born in 1899 soon after the outbreak of the War.
 There the family must have left for the Netherlands for the duration of the war, as by 1900 he is recorded as living in Rotterdam, the Netherlands [Factual information researched and supplied by M Kuipers (2021 06 15)].

 Hofman returned to the now Transvaal Colony in 1903 where he must have sworn allegiance to the British Crown.
+He is recorded as being part of the team of draughtsman working at the PUBLIC WORKS DEPARTMENT with Leo GEERS on the Union Buildings under supervision of Hendrik SIEMERINK, then Acting Assistant Engineer for the Pretoria District (Clarke, 2021:75).
 From there he moved down to the Cape Colony in the employ of the DEPARTMENT OF PUBLIC WORKS of the CAPE COLONY in Oudtshoorn where he established a minor Trade School.

 After leaving the PWD he set up a very industrious office, using his knowledge of the then novel building material, concrete, to his advantage.
 In Knysna Hofman advertised his skills in the local newspapers.
 The Eclectic Wilhelmiens styling of his Cape projects leaves no doubt as to his Republican origins.